o-ran-sc/nonrtric/dmaap-mediator-producer/README.md

 Once the initial registration is done, the producer will constantly poll MR for all configured job types.
 When receiving messages for a type, it will distribute these messages to all jobs registered for the type.
 If no jobs for that type are registered, the messages will be discarded.
 If a consumer is unavailable for distribution, the messages will be discarded for that consumer until it is available again.

-The producer provides a REST API to control the log level.
-The available levels are the same as the ones used in the configuration above.
+The producer provides a REST API that fulfills the ICS Data producer API, see [Data producer (callbacks)](<https://docs.o-ran-sc.org/projects/o-ran-sc-nonrtric/en/latest/ics-api.html#tag/Data-producer-(callbacks)>).
+The health check method returns the registration status of the producer in ICS as JSON.
+It also provides a method to control the log level of the producer.
+The available log levels are the same as the ones used in the configuration above.

     PUT https://mrproducer:8085/admin/log?level=<new level>